the-shivers/pokedex/README.md

 4.  **View the application:**
     Open your web browser and navigate to [http://localhost:3000](http://localhost:3000).
 Voila!

-# Description
-This is a simple Pokédex application built using NextJS (with TypeScript and Tailwind CSS).
-By entering the ID of a pokémon, or using the arrows to cycle through them, it displays a picture of that pokemon along with some basic information about it including stats, height, weight, description, and the pokémon's audio cry.
-It's styled to resemble an actual pokédex, with thoughtful design touches featured throughout including fun indicator lights and a GameBoy-like screen.

-This is a frontend only project!
-Because all the information we need is available via the PokéAPI, we can simply fetch what we need on demand.
-If I were to implement a backend, I would probably do so using NextJS (which is a full stack framework), but for this project, there was no need.

 # Limitations and Future Improvements
 ## Retrospective